rachleona/noize/README.md

 ## ⚡️ Quick start

 > [!IMPORTANT]
 > Noize works best with GPUs as it requires a lot of computational power.
 Please ensure you have the necessary hardware before proceeding!
+Otherwise please follow the guidance in the next section to run on runpod instead

 First, make sure you have [Git Large File Storage][git_lfs] installed as this repository includes some large model weights stored via Git LFS.
 If you don't have it, please download the package [here][git_lfs] and install via
 ```console